Skip to content

 Jeff Buckley

-Another influence that inspired Radiohead significantly is the mythical singer and guitarist Jeff Buckley.
-Known for his beautiful and dramatic version of Leonard Cohen’s classic song, Hallelujah, Buckley was a big influence on Thom Roker’s singing style.
-About this, Yorke says he was inspired by Jeff Buckley’s dramatic vocal delivery, notably while recording the song Fake Plastic Trees, from the band’s second album, The Bends (1995).
+A huge influence on Radiohead was the mythical singer and guitarist Jeff Buckley.
+Known for his beautiful and dramatic version of Leonard Cohen’s classic song, Hallelujah, Buckley was a big inspiration for Thom Roker’s singing style.
+Actually, Yorke said he was inspired by Jeff Buckley’s intense vocal delivery, notably while recording the song Fake Plastic Trees, from the band’s second album, The Bends (1995).

 Talk Talk

 The album Kid A meant a defining change in Radiohead‘s career.
 This completely different approach to their own music was inspired by a similar move made by the band Talk Talk, which they are fans of.
-Talk Talk started as a Synth pop act and later evolved into a Post Rock project.
+Talk Talk was originally Synth Pop act but later turned towards Post Rock.

 Can